mrbar42/node-dogstatsd/README.md

     > c.histogram('node_test.some_service.data', 100) // works only with datadog' StatsD
     > c.increment('node_test.int', 1, ['tag:one']) // works only with datadog' StatsD

+### Event Support

+This library supports raising events to a dogstatsd server as well.
+The convention is:

+    client.event(title, description, options, tags)

+Options is an object that contains one of three optional parameters that can be set on the event:

+eventType - There is an enum called eventType that wraps the four options (error, info, success, warning).
+Default is info. priority - String that sets priority.
+There is an enum called priority that wraps the two options (low, normal).
+Default is normal. aggKey - String that allows the event viewer to aggregate similar requests.

+#### Example Call

+    var dogstatd = require('../lib/statsd.js');
+    var client = new dogstatd.StatsD('localhost',8125);

+    client.event('Error Detected','error description',{eventType: dogstatd.eventType.ERROR, priority: dogstatd.priority.NORMAL, aggKey: 'Error'},['nodeApp']);

 ## License

 node-statsd is licensed under the MIT license.